webp-sh/docs/BASIC_USAGE.md

 `EXHAUST_PATH` is cache folder for output `webp` images, with `EXHAUST_PATH` set to `/var/cache/webp` in the example above, your `webp` image will be saved at `/var/cache/webp/pics/tsuki.jpg.1582558990.webp`.

+If you'd like to use a remote backend(such as external Nginx served static site, Aliyun OSS or Tencent COS), please refer to [Remote Backend](REMOTE_BACKEND.md).

 ## Run

 ```